ricky2905/ricky2905.github.io/index.md

 <hr>

-## Welcome to My Statistics Page
+## Welcome to My Cybersecurity Blog

 <div class="card">
-This repository is dedicated to the **Statistics course** of the **Master’s Degree in Cybersecurity** at **Sapienza University of Rome**.
+This blog is dedicated to **Statistics and Cybersecurity**.
-Here you will find all the homework assignments, projects, and resources for the course.
+Here you will find homework, projects, articles, and insights on cybersecurity topics.
 </div>

 <hr>